Winter driving guide

 Winter weather is unpredictable and dangerous.
 You can take all the precautions in the world, but sadly accidents can and do happen out on the road.

 That's why it's vital to have reliable insurance cover, protecting you and your vehicle.
-Hastings Direct is Defaqto 5 Star rated and was voted Car Insurance Provider of the Year in 2018.
+Hastings Direct and Premier policies are Defaqto 5 Star rated and we were voted Car Insurance Provider of the Year in 2018.
 Don't risk winter driving without dependable insurance.